ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/azure/scale-with-azure-arm-template.md

 ---
 title: Scale AMS with Azure ARM Template
 description: Scale AMS with Azure ARM Template
 keywords: [Scale AMS with Azure ARM Template, Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 3
 ---

-# Scale AMS with Azure ARM (Azure Resource Manager) Template
+# Scale AMS with Azure ARM (Azure Resource Manager)

 Azure Resource Manager (ARM) is a service provided by Microsoft as part of its Azure cloud computing platform that allows for centralized resource management.
 Azure Resource Manager allows you to easily automate and orchestrate the deployment of Ant Media Server clusters using a single file.